 Objectives: To examine seasonality and long-term trends in the incidence and prevalence of gout.

-Methods: A retrospective study (1994–2007) using routinely collected surveillance data from the Royal College of General Practitioners Weekly Returns Service sentinel general practice network in England and Wales.
-New cases and acute attacks of gout per 10 000 population were calculated for age groups 0–44, 45–64, 65–74 and ⩾75 years.
+Methods: A retrospective study (1994-2007) using routinely collected surveillance data from the Royal College of General Practitioners Weekly Returns Service sentinel general practice network in England and Wales.
+New cases and acute attacks of gout per 10,000 population were calculated for age groups 0-44, 45-64, 65-74 and ≥75 years.
 Long-term trends of annual incidence were assessed by regression analysis.
-Seasonality indices were calculated using 4-weekly data, and the relative risk of gout incidence during the summer was estimated.
-Annual prevalence was estimated from the consulting patient population (2001–7) and from prescribing data on defined daily doses (DDD) of allopurinol (2003–7).
+Seasonality indices were calculated using 4-weekly data and the relative risk of gout incidence during the summer was estimated.
+Annual prevalence was estimated from the consulting patient population (2001-2007) and from prescribing data on defined daily doses (DDDs) of allopurinol (2003-2007).

-Results: The annual incidence rate of new gout cases was stable over the period 1998–2007; acute attacks decreased on average 4% per annum.
-New gout cases and acute attacks combined into 4-weekly incidence rates peaked during the “summer” period of each year.
-There was an increased risk of gout diagnosis during summer months (late April to mid-September; odds ratio 1.22, 95% CI 1.18 to 1.26).
-The annual prevalence of gout in 2001–7 was 0.46%, with highest rates in men ⩾75 years (2.57%).
-Estimated prevalence based on a DDD of 400 mg allopurinol was 0.37%.
+Results: The annual incidence rate of new gout cases was stable over the period 1998-2007; acute attacks decreased on average 4% per annum.
+New gout cases and acute attacks combined into 4-weekly incidence rates peaked during the ‘summer’ period of each year.
+There was an increased risk of gout diagnosis during summer months (late April to mid-September; OR = 1.22 [95% CI 1.18 –C 1.26]).
+The annual prevalence of gout 2001-2007 was 0.46%, with highest rates recorded in males ≥75 years (2.57%).
+Estimated prevalence based on a DDD of 400mg allopurinol was 0.37%.

 Conclusion: The incidence of gout is seasonal.
-This has implications for the management of patients who currently have gout, and for those who are at risk of future attacks.
-The decreasing trend in the incidence of acute attacks suggests that patient management is improving.
+This has implications for the management of patients who currently suffer gout, and for those patients who are at risk from future attacks.
+The decreasing trend in incidence of acute attacks suggests that patient management is improving.